 In other situations, such as if you’re having a porcelain crown fitted, precise measurements need to be taken and impressions made of your teeth.
 Once the lab has custom-made your veneers, they will be carefully attached using dental cement — a special type of glue used on teeth.

-For our patients in the West Midlands, veneers provide a convenient alternative to more costly orthodontic or teeth whitening treatments, allowing them to attain a smile they can be proud of at a cost that suits you.
+For our patients in the West Midlands, our veneers provide a more convenient alternative to some more complex and costly orthodontic treatments.
+We can give a smile you can be proud of at a cost that suits you.

 Are you considering getting dental veneers?

 Call us on 01922 624900 to arrange your no-obligation consultation.
 We’ll help you determine if veneers are right for you and, if not, help you find the best alternative treatment.
 We can also explain the different types of veneers available, how much they cost and discuss our interest-free credit payment plan.